 The first thing you will want to do is clear the floor.
 Remove everything you possibly can from the room, including the trim around the perimeter of the room and any air duct covers you may have in the floor.

 Strip it down to bare subfloor, and then sweep and vacuum all the dust and dirt until your subfloor is completely clean.

 Inspect your subfloor for imperfections and correct anything that cannot be covered by underlayment.
 You may need to sand bumps down or fill in any small cracks.

 This step is straightforward.
 Follow the manufacturer’s instructions, making sure that the floor is flat and smooth before you start with the laminate.
 Some types of underlayment require adhesive or sealing, and others can just be rolled out.

-Once you have decided which way to lay your floor, trim off the tongues (not the grooves) of the laminate planks you will use to lay the first row.
+Once you have decided how to lay your laminate floor, trim off the tongues (not the grooves) of the planks you will use to lay the first row.
 The utility knife may be enough to do this, or you can use a saw.

 - Keep it spaced about ¼ to 3/8 inch away from the wall; some manufacturers will have a specific recommendation in their instructions.
 Spacers or scrap wood can help you maintain the necessary gap as you connect more planks and subsequent rows.

 - Be aware that walls are not always straight, and watch for any disparities to correct before moving on to the next row.